arianitu/postgres-statefulset/README.md

 I was using Helm to manage Postgres, but they switched to `bitnami/postgresql` instead of the standard `postgres`.
 Also, upon upgrading, I could not use my existing helm setup to get replication working.

-Lately it's been a lot easier to just write my own charts then use others and my hope is to eventually have a bunch of these exampels for production use
+Lately I've realized it's just easier to write my own definitions instead of messing around with Helm charts.